NataliaBeckstead/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+In adaptive design layout widths are hardcoded at each media query.
+In fully responsive design media querys working together with responsive units, which allows site fit almost in any screen.

 2. Describe what it means to be mobile first vs desktop first.

+In mobile-first css build for range of smallest screens first, after added media querys for bigger screens.
+Desctop-first: css for big screen, media from biggest to smallest

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Set up base size as 1rem=10px, also let user to change size of all our fonts using browser settings

 4. How would you describe preprocessing to someone new to CSS?

+Here's nice wardrobe with plenty of shelves to organize all your clothes

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favorite is parametric mixins.
+No troubles so far.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.